 Excellent thermal stability

-High energy density for long-haul efficiency
+High energy density for long-haul flights

 Strict quality assurance and traceability